What to expect at your first appointment | Acupuncture Kelowna

 Most people with chronic conditions start with weekly acupuncture for 4 to 6 weeks, with herbs often added in for deeper support.
 We’ll reassess as we go and adjust your plan based on how your body responds.

-Whether you're exploring acupuncture for the first time, seeking help with chronic illness, or curious about Acupuncture and Chinese Medicine, we’re here to walk with you toward balance.
+Whether you're exploring acupuncture for the first time, seeking help with chronic illness, or curious about Acupuncture and Chinese Medicine, we’re here to help.
+Please reach out if you have any questions - info@acupuncturekelowna.com.

 Next